tlerea1/Data-Structures-101/Assignments/Assignment1/README.md

 This student does not yet have a grade, please use option 1 to enter a new grade.
 ```

-If the user already has a grade the program should print that students grade as entered using option 1 or updated using option 2 and then return to the main menu.
+If the student already has a grade the program should print that students grade as entered using option 1 or updated using option 2 and then return to the main menu.

 ### Exit